krobus00/OneSignal-Nextjs-Sample/README.md

 ![Integrating%20OneSignal%20into%20a%20Next%20JS%20App%2045906aacd7944a6aa7c1fa0d821e3456/Screen_Shot_2021-05-18_at_3.07.54_PM.png](Integrating%20OneSignal%20into%20a%20Next%20JS%20App%2045906aacd7944a6aa7c1fa0d821e3456/Screen_Shot_2021-05-18_at_3.07.54_PM.png)

-Calling `useOneSignal` before rendering the app.
+I am calling `useOneSignal` before rendering the app.

 When refreshing the app, the effect should write a message to the console once mounted.